leonawicz/tabr/README.md

 noteworthy strings and whose output is another noteworthy string will yield a string with the supplemental `noteworthy` class.
 This has its own print and summary methods.
-Several other generic methods are also implemented for the class so it is recommended to use the class.
-While many functions will attempt to coerce a string to `noteworthy`, note all will and some methods are implemented specifically for the class.
+Several other generic methods are also implemented.
+While many functions will attempt to coerce a string to `noteworthy`, not all will and some methods are implemented specifically for the class.

 ``` r
 x <- "g#, c d# g#c'd#'"